hovell722/starter_code_no_provision/README.md

 # Node App

 This repo will allow you to set up Virtual Machines, that will allow you to run an app, connected to a database.
-If the app runs you will be able to view it on your internet browser with the address ``development.local:3000``
+If the app runs you will be able to view it on your internet browser with the address ``development.local``

 ## Dependencies